elpeyotl/nuxtNetlify/content/blog/2023-12-09-the-year-2023-is-drawing-to-a-close.md

 In November, I had the opportunity of taking photos at the second Noise Fest featuring KØDE, Powder for Pigeons, and Dÿse.
 A big thanks for this cool assignment, Marc & Hathors!

-Also, big thanks to everyone who came at The yelling light release night with VERWALTZEN, RED TAPE REDEMPTION & JARLS at lokal Winterthur.
+Also, big thanks to everyone who came to The yelling light release night with VERWALTZEN, RED TAPE REDEMPTION & JARLS at lokal Winterthur.
 It was a fantastic, yelling night.

 So long, hang on.